Plectranthus verticillatus aka Swedish Ivy

 Swedish Ivy, Creeping Charlie, Whorled Plectranthus

-How to care for Swedish Ivy
+How difficult is it to take care of Swedish Ivy

 Swedish Ivy is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.